Skip to content

 What is the Ping G430 Max 10K driver release date?

-The new driver was unveiled in November 2023 and is expected to be officially launched for sale in January 2024.
+The new driver was officially unveiled in January 2024 and is available to purchase from February 2024.

 How much does the Ping G430 Max 10K driver cost?